Federer: The Chronicles of an Old King

 The Resurgence and Hope for the Future

-After being on the sidelines for the past six months, Federer started 2017 with Ivan Ljubicic as his new coach.
+After being on the sidelines for the tail-end of 2016, Federer started 2017 with Ivan Ljubicic as his new coach.
 The expectations for him were modest at best.
 However, against all the odds, he surprised everyone, including himself, by winning his first grand slam title in five years at the Australian Open.
 He then went on to win at Indian Wells and the Miami Open back-to-back, an accomplishment known as the Sunshine Double.
 In doing so, he defeated his nemesis Nadal for a fourth time in succession for the very first time in his career.

 At the age of 36, Federer has completely reinvented his game by properly adapting to a larger racket, greatly improving his backhand, and bringing ultra-aggression into his style of play.
 For this great champion, the dream continues and the possibilities seem to be limitless.